vysheslavova/FunnyHeadlines/README.md

 # Modification
 **Idea**:
 * we have an example of using the idiom (https://www.wiktionary.org or https://idioms.thefreedictionary.com)
-* get pattern from example: get dependencies from example with words from idiom and type of these dependencies
+* get pattern from the example: extract dependencies (and their types) from it that consist of words of idiom
   * idiom: bet the farm
   * example: "I'd be surprised if those two are still dating come Christmas, but I'm not betting the farm on a breakup just yet."
   * dependencies: [('I', 'betting', 'nsubj'), ('the farm', 'betting', 'dobj')]
-* replace words in these dependencies which not in idiom by words from article (title/ners/...) (title dependencies: [title_dep.py](title_dep.py))
+* replace words in these dependencies that are not in the idiom by words from the article (title/ners/...) (title dependencies: [title_dep.py](title_dep.py))
   * title: "'Everything I've Done Is 100 Percent Proper,' Trump Says of Russia Inquiry"
   * title dependencies: ('Everything', 'Is', 'nsubj', 1), ('I', 'Done', 'nsubj', 0), ('Russia', 'of', 'pobj', 3), ('Inquiry', 'of', 'pobj', 1)
   * result: ('Russia betting the farm', 3), ('Everything betting the farm', 1), ('Inquiry betting the farm', 1), ('I betting the farm', 0)